syntaxerror019/random-words-api/README.md

 ## Demo

-### (Note as of 12/27/23: The following vercel sites will redirect you the Repl version of this API.
+#### (Note as of 12/27/23: The following vercel URLs will redirect you the Repl version of this API.
 Please do not use the following links in your API!)
 View the live demo using one of the following links:<br>
 [https://randomwordsapi.vercel.app/](https://randomwordsapi.vercel.app/)<br>
 [https://rando-word.vercel.app/](https://rando-word.vercel.app/)<br>